 Because of this hot desert environment, Joshua Tree is best visited in winter if you plan to hike.
 Lost Palms Oasis Trail is a great winter hiking option, located in the Colorado Desert.
 It is a moderate hike, covering 7 miles of rocky peaks, with lots of cacti marking your path.

 The hike is an in-and-out style trail, with the culmination of the hike leading to a true oasis in the desert.
 Towering palm trees shoot up out of the desert floor, and a pool of water sits at the bottom of a hill.
 Hikers can climb down and enjoy the cool water and shade before heading back out.
 The oasis is a beautiful and unexpected sight to see in the desert.
 Pack plenty of water and start the trek early, even in winter!
+You can see a lot on a day trip to Joshua Tree but it’s best to stay overnight to enjoy to gorgeous sunset colors.

 By Monica from This Rare Earth